What does it offer pupils?

 Please contact me for more information.

-The Usefulness of Teaching Alexander Technique Principles to Young Children, Podcast, January 31, 2018
+The Usefulness of Teaching Alexander Technique Principles to Young Children, Body Learning Podcast

 I talk with Robert Rickover about ways in which young children can benefit from being exposed to the principles of the Alexander Technique.